 If someone plans for debt and other required payments properly, chances are that money won’t ever have to be removed from their account without their permission.
 Even though funds can be unexpectedly withdrawn via right of offset and garnishment of wages, a person usually knows they have debt that’s past due and may not be totally surprised by this turn of events.
 When falling behind in payments, it’s often a good idea to talk directly with creditors and explain the situation.
 A new plan may be created that allows the person in debt to avoid these two scenarios we’ve just explored.

 Want a fresh banking start?
 SoFi now offers checking and savings!
-You can earn more on your money with 2.00% APY, plus a $100 bonus when you direct deposit into a SoFi Checking and Savings account.
+You can earn more on your money with a competitive APY when you direct deposit into a SoFi Checking and Savings account.
 Here’s another reason to bank with us: You don’t pay any account or overdraft fees.

 What is it called when the government takes money from your bank account?